 Cahal has appeared in numerous judicial review matters includng:

 (a) In the High Court in VBAO v Minister for Immigration and Multicultural and Indigenous Affairs (2006) 233 CLR1 and in a number of special leave and original jurisidction matters.

 (b) In 12 Full Federal Court cases inclduing VGAO v MiMIA FCAFC 68; Sok v MIMIA FCAFC 56; Applicant M169 of 2003 v MIMIA FCAFC 311; Applicant M164/2002 v MIMIA FCAFC 16; VNAA v MIMIA FCAFC 134 and most recently in Miles v Commissioner of Patents FCAFC 109.

-(c) In over 50 cases in the Federal Court mainly in migration but also in intellecutal property.
+(c) In over 50 cases in the Federal Court mainly in migration but also in intellecutal property and industrial law.

 (d) In over 60 cases in the Federal Magistrates Court and Federal Circuit Court.

 (e) In the Supreme Court of Victoria and Court of Appeal in judicial review of:

 (i) a VCAT decision (Ismail v Rustom VSC 625); (ii) rulings by the Coroners Court of Victoria (Priest v Deputy State Coroner VSC 449; Priest v West VSCA 327) and (iii) rulings by a Victorian Magistrate (Zion-Shalom v Magistrates Court of Victoria VSC 476).